All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 • If that means you learn about how to budget, grab it by the horns.

-Whatever you chose to do chose to understand that if you have debt that is bigger than your savings account then something must change.
+Whatever you choose to do, understand that if you have debt bigger than your savings account, something must change.

-It’s one thing to live on the edge with money and another thing to rack up debt without a repayment plan in sight.
+It’s one thing to live on the edge with money and another to rack up debt without a repayment plan.

 A short-term victory without a long-term plan is a bad situation.

-Discussion: What do so many people treat credit like it is real money?
+Discussion: Why do so many people treat credit like real money?

 CBB Home and Blog Update